Track and field: Javelin throw

-As an implement of war and hunting, javelin throwing began in prehistoric times.
+As an implement of war and hunting, the javelin throw began in prehistoric times.
 Along with the discus, the javelin was the second throwing event in the ancient Olympic pentathlon.
 Records from 708 BC show two javelin competition types co-existing: throwing at a target and throwing the javelin for distance.
 It was the latter type from which the modern event derives.
 In ancient competitions, athletes would wrap an ankyle (thin leather strip) around the javelin that acted as a sling to facilitate extra distance.
 The javelin throw gained much popularity in Scandinavia in the late 19th century and athletes from the region are still among the most dominant throwers in men's competitions.
 The modern event features a short run up on a track and then the thrower releases the javelin before the foul line.
 The runway measures at a minimum of 30m in length, and is covered with the same surface as the track.

 The first Olympic men's javelin throw contest was held in 1908 and a women's competition was introduced in 1932.
 The first javelins were made of various types of wood, but in the 1950s, former athlete Bud Held introduced a hollow javelin, then a metal javelin, both of which increased throwers performances.
 Another former athlete, Miklós Németh invented the rough-tailed javelin and throws reached in excess of 100 m – edging towards the limits of stadia.
 The distances and the increasing number of horizontal landings led the IAAF to redesign the men's javelin to reduce distance and increase the implement's downward pitching moment to allow for easier measurement.
 Rough-tailed designs were banned in 1991 and all marks achieved with such javelins were removed from the record books.
 The women's javelin underwent a similar redesign in 1999.
 The current javelin specifications are 2.6 to 2.7 m in length and 800 grams in weight for men, and 2.2 to 2.3 m and 600 g for women.